Muhammad-Bonn/Data-Eng-Associate/README.md

 Use the default credentials if not set otherwise:
 `Username: admin`
 `Password: 1234`
-You’ll see the DAG daheeh_youtube_pipeline — it will trigger automatically.
+You’ll see the DAG daheeh_youtube_pipeline — Trigger it.

 ### 5. Check the results
 sqlite3 data/youtube_database.db